x0000ff/git-cookbook/reset.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-But files added to the staging will be changed to the version that has new `HEAD` or **deleted** if they haven't been commited
+But files that were added to the staging will be changed to the version that has new tree or **deleted** if they don't exist in the tree.